 The part-time internship is designed for students who want to pursue academic study and supervised ministry concurrently.
 It may be located in a church, social service agency, prison, educational institution, or other approved site.
 The internship, under the mentorship of a trained supervisor, is combined with a peer reflection group (Practicum) taught by YDS faculty, for a total of fifteen hours a week, for two consecutive terms.
 The program begins the first week of school in September and ends the week before final examinations of the second term.
-Students are generally not permitted to do part-time internships during their first year.
 Part-time internship with Practicum carries three elective credits (one for the fall and two for the spring term).
 Students who complete only one term will receive one credit.
 Practicum credit does not apply toward Area IV requirements.